Sharuq/hfshark/README.md

 3. Look at any documentation to work out the correct operation
 4. Write remaining code
 5. Compare the actual output with the expected output
-6. Write Tests
+6. Write tests
-(BONUS POINTS!)
+7. (BONUS POINTS!)
 How would you improve this function's performance?